gstavrinos/seabreeze/trunk/SeaBreeze/README.txt

 the actual compiler invoked is Visual Studio.
 At this time, we have not found a way to support native Cygwin GCC or MinGW (submissions/solutions welcome!)

-\subsubsection errors Common Build Errors
+\subsubsection errors Common Build or Runtime Errors

 \verbatim
 Error: NativeUSBWinUSB.c(26): fatal error C1083: Cannot open include file: 'Winusb.h'